AtB-AS/cleos/functions/README.md

 This directory contains a Go package suitable for deployment to Google Cloud Functions

 ## DailyClearing
 DailyClearing is triggered by Cloud PubSub.
-It tries to fetch the next report after the `previousReportId` parameter in the PubSub message's payload, and uploads it to a cloud storage bucket.
+It tries to fetch all available reports using the `previousReportId` parameter in the PubSub message's payload, and uploads them to a cloud storage bucket.
 If successful it updates the scheduled job that triggered it with the most recent report ID.

 ### Configuration